5 Scientific Reasons Breath Holding Enhances Performance and Builds Resilience

 5. A Calmer, More Focused, and Resilient Mind

 Beyond physical adaptations, breath holding has profound effects on the nervous system.
-It often activates the parasympathetic nervous system after an initial sympathetic spike, leading to increased heart rate variability (HRV), improved emotional regulation, and sharper mental clarity (Chen et al., 2014).
+It often activates the parasympathetic nervous system after an initial sympathetic spike, leading to increased heart rate variability (HRV), improved emotional regulation, and sharper mental clarity (Andersson et al., 2004; Bouten et al., 2024).

 Conclusion

 Breath-hold training, once mainly associated with freediving, is now emerging as a powerful tool for enhancing physical performance, accelerating recovery, and building greater resilience — both mentally and physically.
-Research shows how strategic breath holds improve oxygen transport, increase stress tolerance, and sharpen the mind-body connection.
+Research shows how strategic breath holds improve oxygen transport, sharpen anaerobic capacity, build CO₂ tolerance, strengthen the respiratory system, and deepen the mind-body connection.